JustinLaurel/notes-app/README.md

   - When setup completes, type 'npm start'
   - Wait for "Connected to MongoDB" message
   - Go to http://localhost:3001 on your browser
-  - Login using the credentials:
+  - Login using the credentials (Or sign up with a new account!):
     - username: #guestacc
     - password: #guestpass1